skyaxe97/tp/docs/DeveloperGuide.md

 ### 4.1 Adding Lessons, Events, Deadlines (Fairuz)
 ### 4.2 Editing and Deleting Lessons, Events, Deadlines (Fairuz)
 ### 4.3 Adding Notes (Edmund)

+The addNotes command adds user’s notes to the NoteList with a specified title and description.

+#####Implementation
+The addNotes command first starts with 2 paths: with or without title.
+If a title is added alongside the “addNotes” (ie. the user inputs “addNotes cats”) then the title is passed on to a method (isValidTitle) that would check for a blank input.
+Conversely, if no title is appended, then the system would prompt the user for the title.
+Either way, the system would still check for if the user inputs an empty title.
+Next, the system would prompt the user for a description.
+Similar to title, the same method (isValidTitle), to check if the user has inputted an empty String.
+Finally, if both title and description are of valid input, then the 2 parameters would be added to the NoteList and passed on to NoteStorage.
+Figure 4.4 illustrates the flow of addNotes through a sequence diagram.

+![Figure 4.4-1][(images/DeveloperGuide/Figure 4.4-1.png)
+_Figure 4.4-1: Sequence diagram for addNotesCommand

+#####Design Considerations
+An empty string must be defined clearly (a long string of spaces/no string) and must not be inputted by the user as it affects the usability and searchability of the NoteList.
+As such, checks would need to be implemented to prevent any hiccups by the user.

 ### 4.4 Editing and Deleting Notes (Edmund)
+The editNotes command allows the user to change the title or description of their notes stored in the NoteList.
+The deleteNotes command allows the user to remove the specified notes completely from the NoteList.

+#####Implementation
+Below illustrates the steps taken by each command to ensure their execution.
+######editNotes
+1. checkEmptyList would be called to ensure the NoteList is not empty before proceeding on with the execution.
+If an empty list is detected, the command would terminate with a prompt of empty list to the user.
+2. A condition of whether the user has pre-inputted the title is checked.
+#######a.
+If the user pre-inputs a title, the findTitle function would go through the list to find the title.
+If the input title does not match any of the titles in the list, the command would terminate with a
+message: “title is not found”.
+If a match is found, the system prints out the note and asks for which part to edit.
+In the case of multiple matches, the system would print all matching cases and ask the user to select amongst them.
+Following the confirmation, a “N” would terminate the command while a “Y” would proceed to ask which part of the note would the user like to edit.
+“T” would mean editing the title while “D” would mean editing the description.
+#######b.
+If the user did not pre-input the title, the system would print all notes currently in the list and ask for
+the user to select which note to edit among them.
+Following the confirmation for edit, a “N” would terminate the command while a “Y” would proceed to ask which part of the note would the user like to edit.
+“T” would mean editing the title while “D” would mean editing the description.

+3. The new edited note would then be passed on to storage for saving.

+Figure 4.5-1 illustrates the above steps via a sequence diagram.
+![Figure 4.5-1][(images/DeveloperGuide/Figure 4.5-1.png)
+_Figure 4.5-1: Sequence diagram for editNotesCommand

+######editNotes
+1. checkEmptyList would be called to ensure the NoteList is not empty before proceeding on with the execution.
+If an empty list is detected, the command would terminate with a prompt of empty list to the user.
+2. A condition of whether the user has pre-inputted the title is checked.
+#######a.
+If the user has included a title in the command, the findTitle function would go through the list to
+find the title.
+If the input title does not match any of the titles in the list, the command would terminate with a message: “title is not found”.
+If a match is found, the system prints out the note and asks for confirmation for deletion.
+In the case of multiple matches, the system would print all matching cases and ask the user to select amongst them.
+Following the confirmation, a “N” would terminate the command while a “Y” would proceed to remove the note from the list.
+#######b.
+If the user did not pre-input the title, the system would print all notes currently in the list and ask
+for the user to select which note to delete among them.
+Following the confirmation for deletion, a “N” would terminate the command while a “Y” would proceed to remove the note from the list.

+3. The current note list would then be saved by the Storage class.

+Figure 4.5-2 illustrates the above steps via a Sequence Diagram.
+![Figure 4.5-2][(images/DeveloperGuide/Figure 4.5-2.png)
+_Figure 4.5-2: Sequence diagram for deleteNotesCommand

+#####Design Considerations
+- Any number inputs by the user must be checked through to ensure that it is not out of the available indexes in the array.
+- The function must deal with incorrect title inputs by the user.
+The user cannot input a title that is not found in any of the notes nor can he input an invalid title such as an empty string.

+- In the event of an empty list, the user cannot delete any more notes from the list.
+Hence this would result in an exception caught.

 ### 4.5 Storing and Archiving Notes (Danzel)
 ### 4.6 Displaying Schedule (Johannine)
 ### 4.7 Displaying Free Time and Sleep Time (Daniel)